dhsouthbend/databases/sections/13-pyplussql-pseudo.md

 # SQL + Python = Awesome!

-You can create a program to interact with a database by embedding SQL syntax in a Python script (using the sqlite3 library, which comes standard with every Python install)

 Let's write a short program that asks a user for a place name and returns all records from the database that contain the value in the "place" field.

 0\.
 Using a text editor, create a file called "nypl_search.py" in the directory where the database containing the "nypl_items" table is located.